UTSCC09/project-pc-rater/README.md

 ## Maintenance

-**Task:** Explain how you monitor your deployed app to make sure that everything is working as expected.

 We monitor our application from time to time by testing the features and confirming that they work.
 We use the command htop to monitor the physical deployment server's health (i.e. CPU usage, memory) when the server is getting too slow.
 Also, we are using Sentry to monitor real-time crashes and fixes.

 ## Challenges

-**Task:** What is the top 3 most challenging things that you have learned/developed for you app?
-Please restrict your answer to only three items.

 1. Learning and working with new programming languages, applications and frameworks such as REACT, GraphQL, MongoDB with no previous exposure.